Webbslinger57/Python-Password-Wallet/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Creative Commons Zero v1.0 Universal License.
 See the [LICENSE](LICENSE) file for more information.